 - Tracing the path of a ray of light passing through a rectangular glass slab for different angles of incidence.
 Measure the angle of incidence, angle of refraction, angle of emergence and interpret the result.

 (b) budding in yeast with the help of prepared slides.

 - Tracing the path of the rays of light through a glass prism.

-- Finding the image distance for varying object distances in case of a convex lens and drawing corresponding ray diagrams to show the nature of image formed.
+- Finding the image distance for varying object distances in the case of a convex lens and drawing corresponding ray diagrams to show the nature of the image formed.